Crafts and Wellbeing

 Entry Requirements

 The course is for adult learners (+18) with limited or no previous experience.
-Students could then enrol on the Beginners Clothed Making course.
+Students could then enroll on the Beginners Clothed Making course.

 Location